sedol1339/files/papers.md

     - We try several solutions to mitigate this problem, but none of them were able to maintain high ER at high ID accuracy.
     - We find that effectively robust models make remarkably dissimilar predictions compared to standard models, and are able to correctly classify 10% of the examples that no other model gets correct.

+He, J., Zhou, C., Ma, X., Berg-Kirkpatrick, T., & Neubig, G. (2021).
+Towards a Unified View of Parameter-Efficient Transfer Learning. arXiv, 2110.04366.
+Retrieved from https://arxiv.org/abs/2110.04366v3

+    - It was show that besides parameter savings, parameter-efficient tuning (PEFT) makes it possible to quickly adapt to new tasks without catastrophic forgetting and often exhibits superior robustness in out-of-distribution evaluation.
+    - We show that existing PEFT methods (adapters, prefix-tuning, LoRA, BitFit) still lag behind full fine-tuning in text summarization, machine translation, text classification, and general language understanding (fig. 2).
+    - We derive an alternative form of prefix tuning that reveals its close connections with adapters.
+Prefix tuning essentially applies a position-wise modification to the original head attention output through linear interpolation.
+    - We devise a unified framework that frames the PEFT methods as different ways to modify the hidden representations of frozen PLMs.
+    - This framework allows us to transfer design choices across approaches to propose new variants: parallel adapter and scaled parallel adapter (fig. 3).
+The proposed variant uses less parameters than existing methods while being more effective, matching full fine-tuning results on all four aforementioned tasks (fig. 2).

 Hua, H., Li, X., Dou, D., Xu, C.-Z., & Luo, J. (2021).
 Noise Stability Regularization for Improving BERT Fine-tuning. arXiv, 2107.04835.
 Retrieved from https://arxiv.org/abs/2107.04835v1

     - It was shown that noise injected at the lower layers has very little effect on the higher layers for neural networks with good generalizability.
 However, for a well pre-trained BERT, we find that the higher layers are still very sensitive to the lower layer’s perturbation (by injecting a scaled Gaussian noise, fig. 1).
 This phenomenon coincides with the observation that transferring the top pre-trained layers of BERT slows down learning and hurts performance.
     - We propose Layer-wise Noise Stability Regularization (LNSR) to improve fine-tuning on NLP tasks, which injects Gaussian noise into some layer (usually at the first layer) and penalize the discrepancy for all subsequent layers.
     - Theoretically, LNSR encourages the local Lipschitz continuity and/or imposing a Tikhonov regularizer.
     - Our method also demonstrates advantages over L2-SP, Mixout and SMART.

+Lester, B., Al-Rfou, R., & Constant, N. (2021).
+The Power of Scale for Parameter-Efficient Prompt Tuning. arXiv, 2104.08691.
+Retrieved from https://arxiv.org/abs/2104.08691v2

+    - We explore “prompt tuning”, a simple yet effective mechanism for learning “soft prompts” to condition frozen LMs to perform specific downstream tasks.
+We freeze the entire pre-trained model and only allow an additional k tunable tokens per downstream task to be prepended to the input text.
+    - We show that prompt tuning alone (with no intermediate-layer prefixes or task-specific output layers) is sufficient to be competitive with model tuning, in contrast to what's shown in "Prefix-Tuning: Optimizing Continuous Prompts for Generation".
+They used GPT-2 and BART, and we use T5, which is larger.
+They also rely on a reparameterization of the prefix to stabilize learning, which adds a large number of parameters during training, whereas our configuration does not require this reparameterization.
+    - Prompt tuning becomes more competitive with scale: as models exceed billions of parameters, our method “closes the gap” and matches the strong performance of fill parameter tuning.
+    - We show that “prompt ensembling”, learning multiple prompts for the same task, can boost quality and is more efficient than classic model ensembling.
+To process one example, rather than computing forward passes of N different models, we can execute a single forward pass with a batch size of N , replicating the example across the batch and varying the prompt.
+    - For most model sizes, increasing prompt length beyond a single token is critical to achieve good performance.
+Across all models, increasing beyond 20 tokens only yields marginal gains.
+Going past 100 tokens appears mildly detrimental for larger models.
+    - Prompt tuning outperforms model tuning on the majority of out-of-domain datasets.

+Li, X. L., & Liang, P. (2021).
+Prefix-Tuning: Optimizing Continuous Prompts for Generation. arXiv, 2101.00190.
+Retrieved from https://arxiv.org/abs/2101.00190v1

+    - We propose prefix-tuning, a lightweight alternative to fine-tuning for NLG tasks, inspired by prompting.
+It keeps LM parameters frozen, but optimizes a small continuous task-specific vector (called the prefix).
+Unlike prompting, the prefix consists entirely of free parameters which do not correspond to real tokens.
+    - Prefix-tuning optimizes all layers of the prefix.
+We also tried to optimize only the continuous embeddings of the “virtual tokens” (embedding-only ablation), and the performance drops significantly, suggesting that tuning only the embedding layer is not sufficiently expressive.
+    - In the context of personalization, we could have a separate prefix for each user trained only on that user’s data.
+Moreover, the prefix-based architecture enables us to even process examples from multiple users/tasks in a single batch.
+In contrast, we can’t batch across different users in adapter-tuning, which has personalized adapters between shared Transformer layers.
+(IMO maybe we can?)
+    - In our experiments, with full datasets, prefix-tuning and fine-tuning are comparable for table-to-text, while prefix-tuning suffers a small degradation for summarization.
+In low-data settings, prefix-tuning on average outperforms fine-tuning on both tasks.
+Prefix-tuning also extrapolates better to tables (for table-to-text) and articles (for summarization) with unseen topics (we split the existing datasets so that training and test cover different topics).
+    - Performance increases as the prefix length increases up to a threshold (200 for summarization, 10 for table-to-text) and then a slight performance drop occurs (fig. 4).
+Empirically, longer prefixes have a negligible impact on inference speed.
+    - We can also place the trainable activations between x and y (i.e. [x; INFIX; y]) and call this infix-tuning.
+It slightly underperforms prefix-tuning.
+We believe this is because prefix-tuning can affect the activations of x and y whereas infix-tuning can only influence the activations of y.
+    - We find that how the prefix is initialized has a large impact in low-data settings.
+Random initialization leads to low performance with high variance.
+Initializing with task relevant words such as “summarization” and “table-to-text” obtains slightly better performance than task irrelevant words such as “elephant” and “divide”, but using real words is still better than random.
+    - There is a concurrent work "The Power of Scale for Parameter-Efficient Prompt Tuning".

+Qin, Y., Wang, X., Su, Y., Lin, Y., Ding, N., Yi, J., ...Zhou, J. (2021).
+Exploring Universal Intrinsic Task Subspace via Prompt Tuning. arXiv, 2110.07867.
+Retrieved from https://arxiv.org/abs/2110.07867v3

+    - We show that the adaptations of PLMs to various few-shot tasks can be reparameterized as optimizing only a few free parameters in a unified low-dimensional intrinsic task subspace.
+    - We propose intrinsic prompt tuning (IPT) to find such a subspace, which consists of two phases: multitask subspace finding (MSF) and intrinsic subspace tuning (IST) (fig. 2).
+During MSF, we first obtain trained soft prompts for multiple tasks via prompt (prefix) tuning, and then learn an auto-encoder by first projecting them into the desired low-dimensional subspace and then reconstructing them with a back-projection.
+During IST, to adapt the PLM to unseen data and tasks, we only train the few free parameters in the lowdimensional subspace found by MSF through a fixed back-projection.
+    - We find that in a 250-dimensional subspace found with 100 tasks, by only tuning 250 free parameters, we can recover 97% of the full prompt tuning performance for 100 seen tasks (using different training data) and 83% of the full prompt tuning performance for 20 unseen tasks.
+    - We analyze the effect of training task types, the number of training tasks, and training data scales for IPT.
+    - From this perspective, the PLMs serve as general compression frameworks, which compress the learning complexity of various tasks from very high dimensionalities to low dimensionalities.

 Summers, C., & Dinneen, M. J. (2021).
 Nondeterminism and Instability in Neural Network Optimization.
 International Conference on Machine Learning.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v139/summers21a.html